 It’s 11pm and the house is peacefully quiet.
 I lay on the couch and find myself recounting the busy sounds of a city now far from me.
 I miss you, Seville.

-letsgosomewheree asked: Hi!
+letsgosomewheree said: Hi!
 I'm studying abroad in Sevilla this summer and was wondering if you have any advice?

 Hi!!
 Oh man…my advice is this: DON’T WAIT TILL THE LAST MINUTE TO DO EVERYTHING!
 I kept pushing things off saying, “I have plenty of time, I’ll buy that/go to that cafe/ go to that event later.”
 Because of that, I ended up missing out on a futbol game, bull fight, and I never went to many of the restaurants/cafes that I wanted to go to because I ran out of time.
 My “free time” at the end of the semester was spent on writing final papers and studying for exams. :(

 My other advice is this: if you ever need random things (qtips, snacks, new cell phone charger, extra suitcase for souvenirs, etc, etc) GO TO A CHINO STORE (they’re everywhere, usually called ‘Bazaar’)!
 They have almost everything you need for really low prices!

 Go get ice cream at Rayas right off of Calle Reyes Católicos/C.San Pablo.
 And then go get more ice cream at Marscapone (there’s a lot of ‘em)!

 Also, if the program you’re going with offers a Black Berry cell phone deal, then get one!
 I wasn’t going to, but it ended up being very very useful in communication with friends in Sevilla.

 Lastly, Barclays bank doesn’t charge a service fee to draw out money from the ATM!
 I always went to the one on C.Pages del Corro, but there are a few others around town.